Air France–KLM: Head office

 Air France–KLM's head office is located in the Roissypôle complex on the grounds of Charles de Gaulle Airport and in Tremblay-en-France, near Paris.
 The 130000 sqm complex was completed in December 1995.
 The French firm Groupement d'Etudes et de Méthodes d'Ordonnancement (GEMO) managed the project.
-The architect was Valode & Pistre and the design consultants were and Sechaud-Boyssut and Trouvin.
+The architect was Valode & Pistre and the design consultants were Sechaud-Boyssut and Trouvin.
 The project amounted to a cost of 137,000,000 euros.

+Fleet

+As of August 2025, the Air France–KLM Group operates the following aircraft:

 Subsidiaries

 Wholly owned

 Wholly owned subsidiaries of Air France–KLM include: